FAQs

 Can I travel to places other than Rome on this trip?

 Yes!
-As a group we have an overnight excursion to the Bay of Naples and you will have two weekends (two nights and three nights respectively) during which you can arrange on your own to travel anywhere in Italy you like.
+You will have two weekends (both three nights!) during which you can arrange on your own to travel anywhere in Italy you like.
 You must stay in Italy for the full duration of the course.
 If you wish to travel beyond Italy, you can consider staying in Europe additional days after the instructional period is over and flying back to the US on your own at a later date.

 How do I apply?